 Patrick Bryant – Founder / Entrepreneur in Charleston, South Carolina

-Patrick Bryant is a Partner in Code/+/Trust software development firm, Teamphoria (human resource engagement software), Event.Gives (fundraising event software), Go To Team (broadcast video services), ADesk (crew production directory software) & Shine Rolling Papers.
+Patrick Bryant is a co-founder of Code/+/Trust software development firm in Charleston, SC.
+After co-founding his first company, Go To Team (broadcast video services) and taking it to 20 offices around the US 25 years ago, his bio is then a steady stream of starting new companies in media, rolling papers, and software.
+As a serial entrepreneur, he continues to start and invest in new startups including, Teamphoria (human resource engagement software), Event.Gives (fundraising event software), ADesk (crew production directory software) & Shine Rolling Papers.
 Bryant feels strongly about making Charleston and South Carolina a better place to work as an Entrepreneur.
 He serves as a Trustee of Trident Tech, on the SC Department of Workforce & Employment Workforce Review Committee, chairs the Harbor Entrepreneur Center, and was previously Chairman of Palmetto Goodwill and the Charleston Metro Chamber of Commerce.
 He’s recognized as a Liberty Fellow by Wofford College, a member of the Aspen Global Leadership Network, and as a Riley Fellow granted by Furman University.
 Bryant resides in Isle of Palms, SC with his two sons Pate and Jack.

 Bryant loves the start-up process… that moment when you create something innovative that can scale… when you see that clear vision of how to get a unique product or service to everyone on the planet.
 And then build a company around it with talented creative people.
 After years as a serial entrepreneur, he founded the Harbor Entrepreneur Center to provide a place to help others launch companies and create collision among the other entrepreneurs in the region.